-- b) What would be a reasonable adjustment? - c) What would be good practice? - 11.
-A boy who has complex physical needs, who has had a successful time in an inclusive nursery is then refused entry to his parents' choice of a reception class in his local primary school.
+- c) What would be Good Practice? - 11.
+A boy who has complex physical needs, who has had a successful time in an inclusive nursery is then refused entry to his parents choice of a reception class in his local primary school.
 His parents are then told that he has to go to a special school from now on. - a) Do you consider this Disability Discrimination?

-- b) What would be a reasonable adjustment? - c) What would be good practice? - 12.
-A boy with difficult and aggressive behaviour has shown great improvement in his behaviour in a mainstream nursery class, until other children's parents heard of his behaviour and asked the school to exclude him.
-He now stays at home and his behaviour is getting worse. - a) Do you consider this Disability Discrimination?

-b) What would be a reasonable adjustment?

-c) What would be good practice?
+Yes / no / not sure - b) What would reasonable adjustments be? - c) What would be good practice? - 12.
+A boy with difficult and aggressive behaviour has shown great improvement in his behaviour in a mainstream nursery class.
+Until other children's parents heard of his behaviour and asked the school to exclude him.
+He now stays at home, and his behaviour is getting worse. - a) Do you consider this Disability Discrimination?Yes / no / not sure - b) What would reasonable adjustments be? - c) What would be good practice?
+See Page xx for Answers